Event-based Motion-Robust Accurate Shape Estimation for Mixed Reflectance Scenes: Methods

-As discussed, our laser scanning approach is equivalent to lighting up one projector pixel at a time (albeit significantly faster).
-For each such projector pixel, we use its epipolar line to separate out the directly and indirectly illuminated pixels. \citet{o20143d} demonstrated this principle to separate and visualize the direct and indirect components.
-This work classifies specular components, sub-surface scattering components, and inter-reflection components all as ``indirect''.
-For our method, we additionally need to separate the specular components (to be evaluated with deflectometry) from the other indirect components.
-These are a specific set of two-bounce reflections that we need to filter out.
-Specifically, we ensure that the first bounce for these reflections comes from a diffuse surface, and the second one from the specular surface, exactly as seen in \Cref{fig:SpatioTemporalEpipolar}(b).
-This can be done by recovering the direct component using epipolar separation, and then the other component captured in the camera plane is its corresponding reflection from the specular surface.
-This is then used for deflectometry, where the direct component forms the screen for the specular surface reflection.
+To facilitate fast, efficient, and accurate scanning, we develop a novel dual-scan laser projector that can be algorithmically converted to a point raster scanner (\Cref{fig:DualScanProjector}, implementation details in Supplementary Section 1.1.)
+This approach is equivalent to lighting up one projector pixel at a time (albeit significantly faster).
+For each such projector pixel, we use its epipolar line to separate out the directly and indirectly illuminated pixels.
+This idea was used by O'Toole et al. \cite{o20143d} to separate direct/indirect components for triangulation-based reconstruction.
+Yang et al. \cite{yang2023sepi} demonstrated this idea with the use of an event camera but use gray code projection patterns, making their method slow, prohibiting the capture of non-stationary scenes.
+O'Toole et al. \cite{o20143d} demonstrated their approach for direct/indirect separation, classifying all specular, sub-surface scattering, and inter-reflection components as ``indirect''.
+For our method (see \Cref{fig:AlgorithmExplanation} for various reflection possibilities and \Cref{alg:intersection_classification} their treatment), we additionally need to separate the indirect specular components (to be evaluated with deflectometry) from the other indirect components.
+These are a specific set of two-bounce reflections that we need to keep.
+Specifically, we ensure that the first bounce for these reflections comes from a diffuse surface, and the second one from the specular surface, exactly as seen in \Cref{fig:AlgorithmExplanation}, Case II.
+This can be done by recovering the first bounce direct component using epipolar separation.
+The other signal is then its corresponding reflection from the specular surface.
+This signal is eventually evaluated with deflectometry, where the direct first-bounce component forms the screen for the second-bounce specular surface reflection (see \Cref{alg:intersection_classification} for details) .